Robert Carradine: Early life

-Acting career
+Career

 Film

 Carradine made his film debut in 1972 in The Cowboys with John Wayne.
 He was also featured in a short-lived television series, of the same name, based on the movie.
 He made an appearance as a killer in the Martin Scorsese film Mean Streets shooting to death the character played by his brother, David.

 During this time he worked with David on some independent projects including a biker film called You and Me (1975) and an unreleased musical called A Country Mile.
 He also did camera work for David's cult classic Vietnam War-inspired Americana which was not released until 1983.

 In 1976, Carradine had the opportunity to demonstrate on screen what he considered to be his "first ambition", car racing, when he played Jim Cantrell in Paul Bartel's Cannonball.
 In the film Robert's character wins the cross country road race, beating the favorite, Coy "Cannonball" Buckman, played by his brother, David.
 In 1977, Robert became a snack for the vengeful killer whale in the Jaws imitation film Orca.

-Robert also played with other Hollywood offspring in the 1977 film "Joyride", where he starred with Desi Arnaz, Jr., Melanie Griffith and Anne Lockhart (daughter of June Lockhart) in a film about young Californians driving up to Washington and Alaska to seek their fortunes.
+Robert also played with other Hollywood offspring in the 1977 film Joyride, where he starred with Desi Arnaz, Jr., Melanie Griffith and Anne Lockhart (daughter of June Lockhart) in a film about young Californians driving up to Washington and Alaska to seek their fortunes.

 In 1978, Robert landed a demanding role in Hal Ashby's Oscar-winning Vietnam War drama, Coming Home, which starred Jane Fonda and Jon Voight.
 His performance caused some speculation that he might be the best actor in his family.